kelseym/rad-container-service/CONTRIBUTING.md

 If you don't want to use the discussion board, you can also ask a question on the same channels as [reporting an issue](#report-an-issue).
 A GitHub issue will most likely be easier for you than opening an account on our JIRA.

 ## Run the Tests
-The various unit tests can be run with
+The various unit tests can be run with:
 ```
 [container-service]$ ./gradlew unitTest
 ```